FStarLang/FStar/doc/book/part2/part2_logical_connectives.rst

 primitive form, it is defined as an inductive or arrow type, giving a constructive interpretation to the connective.
-Second, and more commonly used in F*, is a *squashed*, or proof-irrelevant, variant of the same connective---the squashed variant is a classical rather than constructive and its proofs are typically derived using the SMT solver.
-Each connective has an *introduction* principle (which describes how to build proofs of that connective) and an *elimination* principle (which descibres how to use a proof of that connective to build other proofs).
+Second, and more commonly used in F*, is a *squashed*, or proof-irrelevant, variant of the same connective---the squashed variant is classical rather than constructive and its proofs are typically derived by writing partial proof terms with the SMT filling in the missing parts.

+Each connective has an *introduction* principle (which describes how to build proofs of that connective) and an *elimination* principle (which describes how to use a proof of that connective to build other proofs).
 Examples uses of introduction and elimination principles for all the connectives can be found in `ClassicalSugar.fst
 <https://github.com/FStarLang/FStar/blob/master/tests/micro-benchmarks/ClassicalSugar.fst>`_

 All these types are defined in ``Prims``, the very first module in all